ministryofjustice/moj-design-system/app/views/patterns/upload-files/README.md

 ### When not use the stepped single file upload pattern

 Don't use this pattern if you're asking users to upload multiple files, or if users need to upload single files repeatedly like they might have to do in a case working system.
-Use the stepped multi-file upload or a bulk multi-upload pattern instead.
+Use the stepped multi-file upload or a bulk file upload pattern instead.

 ### How the stepped single file upload pattern works